s1ddarth-7/movie-review-app/movie-review-backend/readme.txt

-The "movies.json" file is the copy of documents of a collection from MongoDB used for this backend
+The "movies.json" file (present in resources) is the copy of documents of a collection from MongoDB used for this backend

 Set up mongo DB with the JSON data as follows:
 - open mongo DB